Moonlight for Two: Summary

 Outside, our two darlings arrive; gentleman Goopy helps his lady out of the wagon and onto the porch of the cabin and he, ascending the steps, miraculously shrinks from his lofty height to a shape squat and round; this he amends by doffing his hat and pulling his long ears skyward.
 "Howdy, folks!" cries Goopy as he and his lady enter.
 The couple dance as the band play the title piece.
 The cabin's stove enters the number, dancing for a bit, then refreshing itself by quaffing coals.
 A canine couple caper excitedly; as they reach a table in the corner of the room, the boy takes a barrel of moonshine therefrom and, partaking thereof, finds his lanky body burnt, as a cigar, to a butt.
-Goopy Geer snaps his fingers madly, and produces a rhythm by pulling a lever on and thereby releasing the ash from his new dance-partner, the stove.
+Goopy snaps his fingers madly, and produces a rhythm by pulling a lever on and thereby releasing the ash from his new dance-partner, the stove.

 A dishevelled villain enters with a shotgun; he lowers at Goopy's sweetheart, whereupon Goopy orders him to stand back.
 This challenge is met with shotgun bursts and our hero staggers back from the scene, stepping in a pair of spittoons and falling back on the table.
 He frees the spittoons from his feet, flinging them at the cackling cad.
 Goopy runs to his stunned foe and they rumble!
 Goopy at a disadvantage, the stove challenges the villain: it burns the brute's behind and breathes fire to the villain's slight retreat.
 The beast lowers at his adversaries; Goopy cleverly takes the lever of the stove and with it fires hot coals at the invader who, yelping with pain, retreats.
 Our hero and his helper shake hands.
 Victory!